DataDog/datadog-operator/docs/secret_management.md

 The credentials provided here will be stored in a Secret created by the Operator.
 By properly setting the `RBAC` on the `DatadogAgent` CRD, one can limit who is able to see those credentials.

-## 2. Use secret(s) references
+## 2. Use Secret(s) references

-Another solution is to provide the name of the secret(s) that contains the credentials:
+Another solution is to provide the name of the Secret(s) that contains the credentials:

 ```yaml
 apiVersion: datadoghq.com/v2alpha1